XiTangLin/Portfolio/README.md

 _Personal Project | Python & Jupyter Notebooks_
 - Built a regression model.
 - Created a visualization of the data using matplotlib.
-### Textual Analysis on Australia's Women's Budget Statement
+### Women's Budget Text Analysis Paper
-_Group Coursework | Quanteda & Hunspell_
+_Group Coursework | R Studio, Quanteda, & Hunspell_
-- Led the tokenization and data processing section.
+- Wrote code for the tokenization and data processing section.
+- Coordinated the group to write a paper and complete a presentation.

 ## 2023: R Studio & ArcGIS
 ### TSX Forecasting
 _Personal Project | R Studio_